 - 2017-18 MSA Certified Assignors

 - Report Abuse or Assault

 You wish to obtain a release for your player to participate in another state.
 The player must first be registered in the state they are domiciled and then released to the new state.
 You may accomplish this by registering the player through our GotSoccer system and completeing the Region III Interstate release form.
 Follow the steps below.

-1. Register the Player in Mississippi - This is only for players that will be released to other states
+1. Register the Player in Mississippi for interstate release.

 2. Download the Region III Interstate Release form